ATB BoostR Live Event

 - Why pay more for coffee?

 Fair trade prices are not always living wages.
-So through better shipping and distribution they hope to put even move money in the farmers pockets
+So, through improved shipping and distribution they hope to put more money in the farmer’s pockets.

-They pay $5/6 per pound bags.
+They pay $5/6 per pound.
 Shipping is $8/bag.
 Sale price is $17/bag.
 Profit is $3/bag.
-Again, they are non-for-profits so all money goes to pay expenses.
+Again, they are non-for-profits so all money goes to pay expenses and build the business.

 This presentation was by Jamie Ayles who hopes his business can provide entry level co-packers the ability to sell their products.

 By trade, Jamie is a chef.
-He decided to share his passion for cooking and package his product and sell it throughout Canada.
-Currently his products are in 1000 stores which include Safeway, IGA and Loblaws.
+He decided to share his passion for cooking and package his product.
+After packaging he sells all his products throughout Canada.
+Currently his products are in 1,000 stores which include Safeway, IGA and Loblaws.

-With co-packing Jamie and the team work with local small business and show them how to do the same thing he did with his products.
+With the co-packing model, Jamie and the team, work with local small business and show them how they can grow, package and sell their products.

 - Can you package any product?

-Yes, we help locals package their own brand of products.
+Yes, we help local businesses package their own brand of products.

 - How does my product get space in local stores?

-They work with local businesses and introduce them to the people he works with so they can pitch their product to food chains.
+The team works with local businesses and introduce them to the people Jamie works with so they can pitch their product to food chains.

 - How do you make money?

-Co-pack charges a lower fee then its competition.
-Charge money to help local businesses develop their food line.
-Charge a percentage for helping others distribute their products.
+Co-pack charges a lower fee then its competition and is making money on volume.
+They charge money to help local businesses develop their food line.
+They also charge a percentage for helping others distributer distribute their products.

 - How are you successful running different product brands and this company?